 I understand not everyone is physically able to eat all types of food because of health conditions or allergies, and others choose to avoid grains and some/all animal products.
 This is just a starting point to give you an idea of what a healthy diet could look like for you.

 Even a small amount of light exercise every day can get you on the right track.
-Staying active keeps your immune system in tip top shape, can help lower stress, and can ever get you from craving junk food to craving filling, wholesome food (it does for me!).
+Staying active keeps your immune system in tip top shape, can help lower stress, and can even get you from craving junk food to craving filling, wholesome food (it does for me!).

 Some ways to get off your butt and get moving: walk or run around the block or a park (take your pooch to kill two birds with one stone!), play outside with your kids, ride a bike, roller blade, walk to dinner instead of driving, walk during a work break, clean the house (again, two birds!), do yoga or pilates, go to the gym, workout at home (weights, floor exercises, jump rope), while shopping in a large outdoor center, walk from store to store instead of driving.4.
 DE-STRESS